Glossary

 Atomistic,CoarseGrain. - Topology

-- The derived view of an
+- Bonded terms derived from an

 - A columnar table mapping string keys to NumPy arrays.
 All columns share the same row count.
 Used inside